The Matrix Online: Missions and organizations

 Usually seen as the more extreme elements of the Machine organization, Cypherites follow in the footsteps of Cypher, wanting to be reinserted into the Matrix as bluepills so that they may be blissfully unaware of the true nature of the Matrix as a computer program.
 The name of their hovercraft, Blue Dreamer, reflects this philosophy.
 They are currently led by Cryptos and his second-in-command, the Zion traitor, Veil.
 During the time that Cryptos was revealed to be a Machine Program inhabiting a redpill's body, Veil assumed control of the organization.

-As of Chapter 11.3, the Cypherites and EPN have effectively been withdrawn as a playable organization within the game.
-Existing factions that have been granted their respective "EPN/CYPH" tags in their faction name will continue to hold said tags unless they disband or reform, but no new splinter org tags will be granted.
-In addition, no Live Events will occur for these organizations in the future.
+Following Chapter 11.3, the Cypherites and EPN were effectively withdrawn as playable organizations within the game.
+Existing factions that were granted their respective "EPN/CYPH" tags in their faction names continued to hold said tags unless they disbanded or reformed, but no new splinter org tags were granted.
+In addition, no further Live Events occurred for these organizations.